 Made with just eggs, mayo, mustard, and a touch of red onion, this easy egg salad recipe is ready in no time!!
-It’s a flavorful, protein-packed dish that’s perfect for meal prep.
+It’s a flavorful dish that’s perfect for meal prep.
 Whether you enjoy it in a sandwich, wrapped in lettuce, or on its own, this versatile egg salad is both satisfying and delicious, making it a go-to for quick lunches or a light snack.

-If you need another egg recipe, you need to try my Easy Deviled Eggs, Avocado Egg Salad, and How to Hard Boil Eggs.
+If you need another egg recipe, you need to try my Easy Deviled Eggs, Avocado Egg Salad, and How to Hard Boil Eggs

 Turning hard-boiled eggs into this creamy and rich egg salad is surprisingly easy!
 It is such a simple but delicious lunch or breakfast recipe that you can easily whip up a large batch if you need a last-minute potluck or picnic dish.